Stephen Joseph Theatre in the Round: 1996

 - 17 January: It is reported in the Scarborough Evening News that Scarborough magistrates have refused to grant a bar extension from 11pm to 1am for a party following the final performance at the Stephen Joseph Theatre In The Round on 3 February.

-- 3 February: Final night of Just Between Ourselves and the final performance at the Stephen Joseph Theatre In The Round; the evening ends with the actor Malcolm Hebden reprising the role of Mr Whatnot from the play which opened the venue in 1976, turning off the stage-lights off at the venue.
+- 3 February: Final night of Just Between Ourselves and the final performance at the Stephen Joseph Theatre in the Round; the evening ends with the actor Malcolm Hebden reprising the role of Mr Whatnot from the play which opened the venue in 1976, turning off the stage-lights at the venue.

 - March: Associate Director Malcolm Hebden steps down having been offered a full-time part on the television soap opera Coronation Street; he had been appearing irregularly as the character Norris Cole before the role became permanent.

-- Early spring: The key staff at the Stephen Joseph Theatre are confirmed as Alan Ayckbourn (Artistic Director), Stephen Wood (General Administrator), Keith McFarlane (Financial Administrator), Ian Wainwright (Education Officer), Mo McLeod (Theatre Manager), Zoe Naylor (Film / Theatre Manager), Connal Orton (Literary Manager), John Pattison (Musical Director), James Mackenzie (Senior Chef).
+- Early spring: The key staff at the Stephen Joseph Theatre are confirmed as Alan Ayckbourn (Artistic Director), Stephen Wood (General Administrator), Keith McFarlane (Financial Administrator), Ian Wainwright (Education Officer), Mo McLeod (Theatre Manager), Zoe Naylor (Film / Theatre Manager), Connal Orton (Literary Manager), Jeannie Swales (Press Officer); John Pattison (Musical Director), Alison Fowler (Production Manager); James Mackenzie (Senior Chef).

-- Early Spring: Full details of The Stephen Joseph Theatre facilities are revealed with two auditoria, The Round and The McCarthy (which doubles as both stage and cinema), a conference and meeting space The Boden Room, a restaurant, bar and wine bar, a shop, two rehearsal rooms, a workshop and paint room, green room, administration offices
+- Early Spring: Full details of The Stephen Joseph Theatre facilities are revealed with two auditoria, The Round and The McCarthy (which doubles as both stage and cinema and which has been named after a donation from Charles McCarthy), a conference and meeting space The Boden Room, a restaurant, bar and wine bar, a shop, two rehearsal rooms, a workshop and paint room, green room, administration offices

 - 24 April: The Stephen Joseph Theatre opens with the premiere of the musical By Jeeves by Alan Ayckbourn and Andrew Lloyd Webber.